ivayloknchv/Geometry-Tool/README.md

-This is a project I made for my Introduction to Programming Practicum Course at FMI, Sofia Univeristy.
+This is a project I created for my Introduction to Programming Practicum Course at FMI, Sofia Univeristy.
 This interactive Geometry Tool can help you solve the following Analytic geometry problems:

 1. Determine the equation of a line using its coefficents or two points and their coordinates
 2. Check if a point lies on a certain line